usamaaidev18-dot/svm-kernel-tutorial/README.md

 **The notebook is fully self-contained.** All figures are generated in-place.
 Expected total runtime on a standard laptop: **3–8 minutes** (the GridSearchCV cell is the longest step, approximately 2–4 minutes).

-> **Dataset loading:** The notebook first attempts to fetch the dataset automatically via `ucimlrepo` (requires internet).
-If unavailable, it falls back to the `faults.csv` file included in this repository.
-Either path produces identical results.
+> **Dataset loading:** The notebook loads the dataset directly from `faults.csv` using `pd.read_csv('faults.csv')`.
+Ensure `faults.csv` is placed in the same directory as the notebook before running.
+The file is included in this repository.

 ---